Izet Nanić: Legacy

 Bosniaks see Nanić as a legendary commander, as his brigade liberated and brought under Bosniak control, several cities and towns, including Velika Kladuša in Operation Tiger and Sanski Most, Bosanska Krupa, Bosanski Petrovac and Ključ in Operation Sana.
 In 1994 Nanić was awarded the Order of the Golden Lily and in 1998 posthumously the Order of the Hero of the Liberation War, the latter being the highest honorary title that was awarded by the Army of the Republic of Bosnia and Herzegovina.

 In Sarajevo's Hrasnica neighborhood, within the Ilidža municipality, lies "General Izet Nanić" Street (Ulica Generala Izeta Nanića), situated just below Mount Igman, a nod to his codename "Igman."
-Similar streets bearing his name are found in his hometown of Bužim, near the mausoleum shared with his brother, in Cazin, and Bosanska Krupa.
+Similar streets bearing his name are found in his hometown of Bužim, near the mausoleum shared with his brother, in Cazin, Sanski Most and Bosanska Krupa.
 Additionally, a street in Ključ (Ulica Izeta Nanića), lacks the prefix "general."